 To loosen up the build-up of concrete, high-pressure water cutting jets are used to put excessive force on the solidified concrete.
 Once broken down, the debris is removed using a tanker to vacuum out the loose portions.
 This can generally be done without too much disruption to the drainage system but this will vary on a case by case basis.

 What to do if you discover a drainage issue at your commercial property?

 If your commercial or industrial property is experiencing any of the above drainage issues then you need to call in an expert drainage team.
 Ignoring the problem will only end up costing you more time and money in the future so it is best to act now.
-Drain 247 has over a decade of experience in fixing commercial drainage issues and have worked with some of the biggest names in the UK.
-Drain 247 Group are members of National Sewerage Association (NSA), Construction Line, CHAS, the Environment Agency, the SSIP, Achilles, UVB, NADC, Association of Drainage Authorities (ADA) and are fully compliant with UKAS standards for 9001 – 14001.
+Drain 247 has over a decade of experience in fixing commercial drainage issues and has worked with some of the biggest names in the UK.
+Drain 247 are members of the National Sewerage Association (NSA), Construction Line, CHAS, the Environment Agency, the SSIP, Achilles, UVB, NADC, Association of Drainage Authorities (ADA) and are fully compliant with UKAS standards for 9001 – 14001.

 Contact Drain 247 for Commercial Drainage Services in London & Hertfordshire